Yangtze finless porpoise: Description

 A finless porpoise can grow up to 2.27 m in length and weigh up to 71.8 kg, however, most are smaller than this.
 The average adult is usually 5-6 ft in length and weighs around 100 lb.
 Adult females tend to be smaller than adult males.
 Flippers are curved with pointed ends and are relative large, about 20% of their total body length.
 The finless porpoise tends to be stocky in the middle body and slimmer towards the tail.
 In general they are more slender in shape than most other Phocoenidae.
 These cetaceans also have unique foreheads, with a very steep forehead and no beak.
-In addition, they have an unfused neck vertebrae that allows free head movement.
+In addition, they have an unfused neck vertebra that allows free head movement.
 They have 15–22 pairs of teeth on the upper and lower jaw.
 Body color and dorsal ridge sizes vary depending on the geographical location of the finless porpoise.

 Dorsal ridge

 As denoted by the name, these finless porpoises have flat backs and are completely finless.
 Instead of a dorsal fin, these porpoises have a dorsal ridge or "groove" that is covered in varying rows of tubercles.
 These tubercles are round in shape and raised.
 Recent studies have found that tubercles do have biological and mechanical functions that benefit the porpoise; for example, the tubercles are a sensory organ and can also help with movement through the water.
 The amount of rows of tubercles and dorsal ridge sizes vary depending on the species and location of the porpoise.
 The East Asian finless porpoise and the Yangtze finless porpoise usually have a higher and narrower ridge with only 1 - 10 rows of tubercles, whereas the Indo-Pacific finless porpoise (Neophocaena phocaenoides) tends to have a lower and wider ridge with 10–25 rows of tubercles.
+The dorsal ridge can be as wide as 12 cm (4.7 in) or only 0.2 cm (.08 in).